Spin-current probe for phase transition in an insulator

-Various powerful theories have been constructed to describe the spin pumping phenomena\cite{Tserkovnyak2002,Tserkovnyak2005}.
+Various powerful theories have been constructed to describe the spin pumping phenomena\cite{Tserkovnyak2002,Tserkovnyak2005,Ohnuma2014}.
 They commonly predict that the efficiency of spin pumping is sensitive to dynamical magnetic susceptibility at the interface between a magnet and a metal in a spin pumping system.
 Therefore, spin pumping is sensitive to interface magnetic susceptibility, while standard magnetometry probes bulk properties which often hides interface signals.
-This raises an interesting hypothesis: when a very thin sample film is inserted at the interface of a spin pumping system, spin pumping may reflect the dynamical susceptibility, which measures spin fluctuation, of the inserted very thin sample film.
-Here we show that this is the case by using an antiferromagnetic transition in an ultra-thin film of CoO, and that spin pumping becomes an \textit{in-situ} micro probe for spin fluctuation and magnetic phase transition.
+This raises an interesting hypothesis: when a very thin sample film is inserted at the interface of a spin pumping system, spin pumping may reflect the dynamical susceptibility, which is directly related to spin fluctuation according to the fluctuation-dissipation theory, of the inserted thin sample film.
+Here we show that this is the case by using an antiferromagnetic transition in an ultra-thin film of CoO, and that spin pumping becomes an \textit{in-situ} micro probe for magnetic phase transition.